Hashish: Usage history

 Hashish has been consumed for many centuries, though there is no clear evidence as to its first appearance.
 North India and Nepal have a long social tradition in the production of hashish, known locally as charas.
+(Note: Fossil pollen studies made during 2019 determined a central evolution of cannabis as nearest globally to Qinghai Lake of Tibet; dispersal occurred by circa 30,600 BCE into modern day India) The earliest known (from studies of 2019) evidence of cannabis pollen in the archaeological record is from Japan circa 10,000 BCE.